-primary music teacher; and our new The School Plan includes three goals in the areas of: reading, mathematics, and school climate.
-Our Science, Technology, Engineering progress indicators include, but are not limited to: a yearly increase in math and English language and Math (STEM) facilitators are all arts proficiency, and decrease in bullying behaviors as indicated by the Olweus student survey.
+The School Plan includes three goals in the areas of: reading, mathematics, and school climate.
+Our progress indicators include, but are not limited to: a yearly increase in math and English language arts proficiency, and decrease in bullying behaviors as indicated by the Olweus student survey.
 The School Site Council reviews progress regularly and makes recommendations.